Climate Action Coach Badge

 Rainwater Harvesting Rebate 2024

 The Southern Gulf Islands’ water supply is suffering from increasing drought.
-A great way to save money on water and improve the health of the water table on Salt Spring Island and the Southern Gulf Islands is to install a Rainwater Harvesting Cistern.
-This rebate program exists to help support you to collect and use rainwater for irrigation!
-2024 Funding is limited - first come, first served.
-Funding for this rebate is generously provided by the CRD.
+A great way to save money on water and improve the health of the water table and local ecosystems is to install a Rainwater Harvesting Cistern.

 Rebate Offerings: